Strengths and Weaknesses of Industrial Cart Connection Methods

 Versatile: The lunette ring tongue may be used with a pin, pintle, or alligator hitch.
 This versatility makes it a frequent choice in many plants.
 As previously stated, this allows for a higher likely hood of being able to combine different carts from different manufacturers in a single train.

-Common Use: Many cart & hitch manufacturers utilize this design so a custom hitch on the tugging vehicle is usually not required as you may see with ball & coupler.
+Common use: Many cart & hitch manufacturers utilize this design so a custom hitch on the tugging vehicle is usually not required like you may see with ball & coupler.

 Loose connection: Opposite to the points highlighted in the ball & hitch tight connection pros, a loose connection contributes to increased plant noise, poorer tracking performance, and reduced tugging operator comfort.
 This may cause wider aisles, a noisier factory environment, and frustrated tugging operators.

 Strengths: Versatile: As stated above, a lunette ring allows for the tongue to mate with various other hitching methods.
 Such as pin and pintle.
 However, the alligator hitch usually only accepts specific sized lunette ring tongues.

 Ergonomic: This connection method is the most ergonomic of all varieties mentioned.
 The design allows for hitching and unhitching carts without bending over.

 Efficient: An alligator hitch is designed for the purpose of quick connect and disconnect.
 Once experienced an operator will unhitch and hitch these carts much faster than other connection methods mentioned.